Earl K. Miller

 Prof. Earl K. Miller (July 2023)

-Earl K. Miller is the Picower Professor of Neuroscience at the Massachusetts Institute of Technology.
-He has academic appointments at The Picower Institute for Learning and Memory, and The Department of Brain and Cognitive Sciences at MIT.
+Earl K. Miller is the Picower Professor of Neuroscience at MIT.
+He has faculty positions in The Picower Institute for Learning and Memory and the Department of Brain and Cognitive Sciences.
+He holds degrees from Kent State University (B.A.) and Princeton University (M.A., Ph.D.).
+He received an honorary Doctor of Science from Kent State University in 2020.

 Education